kanbanyte/sepb/assessments/test_plan.md

 * The annotated images resulting from the inference are recorded for subsequent review.

 ## Test Cases
+The creation of well-structured test cases in important for evaluating software.\
+This section outlines the creation of both functional and non-functional test cases, designed to assess the system's ability to perform the specified requirements.

 ### Functional Test Cases
 <!--
 1. Test Case(s)